grand-rick/geolux/README.md

 ## Features

 - **Interactive Learning**: Through the platform, the learner gets to learn about geographical features, as they "walk" through the map.
+The platform will have pins on various geographical features, and upon clicking, the learner will get to learn more about the feature.

 - **AI**: The platform uses AI to provide a more personalized learning experience, by recommending learning materials based on the learner's preferences.